pankajkarman/paper-template/README.md

 # Usage

-After cloning and making approrite changes in Makefile, type:
+After cloning and making appropriate changes in Makefile, type:
 - make (to output both pdf and docx)
 - make pdf (to output pdf only)
 - make docx (to output docx only)